 Kindle: It can be difficult to find English-language books across South America.
 While there are always random books for exchange at hostels across the continent, if you want a bit more control over what you read (or want to buy a guidebook, such as my Moon Chile, before you go), investing in a Kindle Paperwhite is a great idea.
 Remember to charge your Kindle regularly!

 Power bank: Ensure your phone always has charge, even after a long bus journey or a few days away from civilization in the jungle.
-Anker is a great brand for reliable and inexpensive power banks (Amazon), while REI has a power bank that can be hooked up with solar panels if you’re planning on going far off-grid.
+Anker is a great brand for reliable and inexpensive power banks (Amazon), and if you’re planning on going far off-grid, consider a power bank that can be hooked up with solar panels.

 Rapid charging USB cable for your phone: Nothing beats having a slow-charging USB cable.
 I recently bought this one without realizing quite how long it was.
 It wound up as a fortunate mistake as it’s perfect for a hotel or hostel where the plug socket is in an awkward place!